 Read more

-...gain the confidence to take any test with ease and certainty.
+...their own potential for success and discover their strengths.
+Through patience and hard work, they can improve in areas they don't feel as comfortable and eventually gain the confidence to take any test with ease and certainty.
 I am lucky to help students grow and flourish in many subjects and I enjoy working both with students who just need a little extra practice to students who are struggling in classes.
-Practice makes perfect and I utilize a mix of explaining difficult concepts and working through practice problems to help my students understand the material deeply and feel prepared and confident in...
+Practice makes perfect and I...

 Read more